Hummingbird Festivals 2018

 How beautiful is Sedona?
 We know of no more beautiful description of Sedona than this video.
 Be sure to make it full screen.

-The event starts at 8 a.m. and ends at noon.
 The Sipe Wildlife Area is located southeast of Eagar and Springerville.
 From Eagar, take Highway 191 toward Alpine for about two miles to the signed turnoff at the top of the first hill.
 Drive south five miles to the Sipe property on a gravel road suitable for passenger cars.
+Parking is extremely limited if the area has received recent rains.
+Check forecasted weather conditions before and for the day of the event.

 Mimbres, New Mexico